-The diet we’re discussing today is grounded in traditional Chinese medicine and that was originally based on the belief that achieving balanced yin and yang within the body has profound and positive effects on both physical and mental health, as well as environment and overall outlook on life.
-Although this diet has caused some controversy over the years, research has shown there are significant health benefits that can come from it.
+The diet we’re discussing today is grounded in traditional Chinese medicine and was originally based on the belief that achieving balance within the body has profound and positive effects on both physical and mental health, as well as environment and overall outlook on life.
+Although this diet has caused some controversy over the years, research has shown it can result in significant health benefits.
 As with other diets we’ve discussed, Dr. Nancy’s anti-inflammatory diet differs from this one in multiple respects, but we’ll be taking a look at how the two overlap and how they differ.

 The Macrobiotic Diet

-Macrobiotic means “great life” and the core concepts central to the macrobiotic diet, including the Traditional Chinese Medicine belief of balancing yin and yang both within the body and your environment, date back many centuries in ancient Eastern traditions.
+Macrobiotic means “great life” and the core concepts central to the macrobiotic diet, including the Traditional Chinese Medicine belief of achieving balance both within the body and in your environment, date back many centuries in ancient Eastern traditions.
 As the Kushi Institute — one of the world’s leading authorities on the macrobiotic diet — puts it, this is not simply a ‘diet’ but instead a recognition of the profound effects food, environment, activities, and attitude all have on our body, mind, and emotions.

 Although every person reacts differently to different dietary approaches, evidence shows that macrobiotic-style diets can help improve heart health, lower inflammation and support a healthy body weight well into old age.